Naren Gupta: India advocacy

 Operating out of Silicon Valley, Gupta was an advocate for driving investments in the Indian technology and startup ecosystem.
 In a 2012 interview with The Wall Street Journal, Gupta had predicted that, within a few years, India would be building "billion-dollar startups".
 He said that the traditional approach to investment used in Silicon Valley is not really accepted in India.
 He sees a great deal of "untapped potential" in software industries like cloud computing and mobile apps.
 Yet there are "special challenges" for those investing in India.
 Gupta expanded: "Certainly fast-growing startups need more hand-holding than they need in the U.S. While we have quite a bit of technology talent in India, we don't have leadership and marketing talent."
 Plus, there is often a push from Indian entrepreneurs to sell earlier than they should, rather than waiting to develop a "billion dollar enterprise over many years".

 Through Nexus, Gupta has developed a greater sense of how to work within Indian culture.
 He said that, "most investors in the U.S. won't understand how family-run businesses in India run."
 Basically, Indian entrepreneurs have to get with the program in order to understand "what tickles the fancy of consumers", since there has not been one independent firm that has emerged as a key player here, which Gupta says "makes no sense.
 Korea has done that, Japan has, China has, but not India."

 Regarding Indian e-commerce, Gupta said that this recently exploded.
 He said that "every investor wanted to be an e-commerce investor – valuations were doubling every month.
 It was completely ridiculous."
 Now that euphoria has dissipated.

 Gupta had helped organize the Indian Prime Minister Narendra Modi's visit to the United States and to Silicon Valley in the summer of 2015.
 Gupta was quoted as saying "Innovation is a state of mind, and he is saying, help him bring that state of mind to India.
 Big changes are pretty much impossible to make.
 What you need to do in a democracy is take a thousand little steps."

 Board memberships

 Gupta was chairman of the board at Red Hat, and a member of the Board of Trustees of the California Institute of Technology and the Asia Society of Northern California.
 He also sat on the boards of a variety of privately held companies.
-In 2021, Gupta, along with his wife, instituted a fellowship at Caltech toward research on smart devices and artificial intelligence as apart of the institute's Sensing to Intelligence initiative.
+In 2021, Gupta, along with his wife, instituted a fellowship at Caltech toward research on smart devices and artificial intelligence as a part of the institute's Sensing to Intelligence initiative.

 Personal life

 Gupta was married to Vinita Gupta.
 The couple had two daughters.

-Gupta died on December 25, 2021, at the age of 73.
-Nexus Venture Partners published a statement on Naren Gupta's death on December 26, 2021.
+Gupta died on 25 December 2021, at the age of 73.
+Nexus Venture Partners published a statement on Naren Gupta's death on 26 December 2021.
 Reports on his death recognized his contributions to global technology and entrepreneurial ecosystems and called him "a pioneer of Indian venture capital".